ovh/docs/pages/platform/ai/training_guide_08_billing_concept/guide.en-gb.md

 During its lifetime, the [AI Training job](https://docs.ovh.com/gb/en/publiccloud/ai/training/jobs/) will go through the following statuses:

-- `QUEUED`: the job run request is about to be processed.
+- `QUEUED`: The job run request is about to be processed.
-- `INITIALIZING`: the job instance is created and the data is synchronized from the Object Storage.
+- `INITIALIZING`: The job instance is created and the data is synchronized from the Object Storage.
 To know more about the data synchronisation check out the [Data How it works](https://docs.ovh.com/gb/en/publiccloud/ai/data/#how-it-works) section.
-- `PENDING`: the job is being started.
+- `PENDING`: The job is being started.
-- `RUNNING`: the job is running, you can connect to it.
+- `RUNNING`: The job is running, you can connect to it.
 Compute resources (GPUs/CPUs) are allocated to your specific job and data are available.
-- `INTERRUPTING`: the job is still running but an interruption order was received and is about to be processed.
+- `INTERRUPTING`: The job is still running but an interruption order was received and is about to be processed.
-- `FINALIZING`: the job instance is deleted and the data is synchronized back to the Object Storage.
+- `FINALIZING`: The job instance is deleted and the data is synchronized back to the Object Storage.
 To know more about the data synchronisation check out the [Data How it works](https://docs.ovh.com/gb/en/publiccloud/ai/data/#how-it-works) section.
-- `DONE`: the job ended normally.
+- `DONE`: The job ended normally.
-- `TIMEOUT`: the job is still running but is about to be interrupted because the timeout was reached.
+- `TIMEOUT`: The job is still running but is about to be interrupted because the timeout was reached.
-- `INTERRUPTED`: the job is ended and was interrupted.
+- `INTERRUPTED`: The job is ended and was interrupted.
-- `FAILED`: the job ended with an error, e.g. the process in the job finished with a non 0 exit code, Docker image could not be pulled.
+- `FAILED`: The job ended with an error, e.g. the process in the job finished with a non 0 exit code, Docker image could not be pulled.
 For more information, refer to [this section](https://docs.ovh.com/gb/en/publiccloud/ai/training/debug-jobs/#why-has-my-job-failed) of our [Troubleshooting documentation](https://docs.ovh.com/gb/en/publiccloud/ai/training/debug-jobs/).
-- `ERROR`: the job ended due to a backend error.
-You may reach our support.
+- `ERROR`: The job ended due to a backend error.
+You may contact our support.

 ![image](images/ai.training.lifecycle.png){.thumbnail}